vortex-es/vortex-es.github.io/solutions/monthly.md

 icon-url: vortex-solutions-monthly-icon-128.png
 ---

 <p class="lead">Are you meeting production expectations?
-How much did your wind farm over/underproduce last year? how much can be explained by wind resource inter-annual variability?
-INSIGHT will help you answering these questions by putting your site-specific data in context against wind and production long-term anomalies analysis.</p>
+How much did your wind farm over/under produce last year or month?
+How much can be explained by wind resource inter-annual variability?
+INSIGHT will help you answer these questions by putting your site-specific data in context compared to long-term wind and production anomalies analysis.</p>

 ##When to use INSIGHT?

-When you need a external measure of the climate variability to analyze the performance of your wind farm.
+When you need a external measure of climate variability to analyze the performance of your wind farm.

 ###Technical details: